 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

-It is a legal requirement to carry original identity documents at all times and original vehicle documents, registration and car ownership papers when driving.
-Police or other law enforcement agencies can request to see identification at any time.
+You are legally required to carry original vehicle documents, registration and car ownership papers when driving.
+Police or other law enforcement agencies can request to see them at any time.

 Public transportation is limited.
 Road hazards include poor driving habits, the lack of road and traffic signs, poorly maintained vehicles and roads, pedestrians and stray livestock.
-According to the World Health Organization (WHO), you are five times more likely to be killed in a motor vehicle accident in Guinea than in Australia.
-Avoid all travel between towns and cities after dark because of the risk of robbery and high incidence of motor vehicle accidents.
+According to the World Health Organization (WHO), you're five times more likely to be killed in a motor vehicle accident in Guinea than in Australia.
+Avoid travel between towns and cities after dark because of the risk of robbery and high incidence of motor vehicle accidents.
 More information:

-Army or other roadblocks may be encountered in Conakry and across the country at any time, and particularly at night.
+Army or other roadblocks may be set up in Conakry and across the country at any time, particularly at night.

 Be familiar with hotel evacuation procedures.
 Stay in contact with friends and family to keep them informed of your welfare and whereabouts.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Guinea.

 You're subject to the local laws of Guinea, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.